ajeetkr-7/calendar/README.md

 2. User can create multiple availability rules for a given day with overlapping time slots.
     - e.g. user can create availability rule for 9AM to 12AM and 10AM to 2PM on a given day.
     - I have incorporated this flexibility by observing cal.com availability rules.
+3. By default, two users have been populated using `src/main/resources/data.sql` file.
+    - You can use these users to test the application.
+    - You can modify this file to add more users or change existing ones.
+4. The `User` Entity in the application refers to the schedule owner, i.e. the person who has availability rules set up.
+    - The `Attendee` is the person who books an appointment against the schedule owner's availability. and does not need to have any user creds in the system.

 ## Setup and Running Instructions